dojo/docs/dijit/layout/StackContainer.rst

     });
     </script>

-  The html is very simple
+  The HTML is very simple

   .. html ::